 Not only will ICE give you the foundation for your culinary future, it will help to continue your pursuit of excellence in your chosen path.
-ICE's School of Professional Development provides intensive training in specific facets of the culinary world, through classes and programs led by experts who built careers at some of the nation's leading food, culture and business institutions.
+ICE's Professional Development offerings provide intensive training in specific facets of the culinary world, through classes and programs led by experts who built careers at some of the nation's leading food, culture and business institutions.